-"Secrets of the Vietnam War," by Philip Davidson Occasion (When Audience (Who Purpose (What Tone (What Credible?
-(Is the Speaker (what do you know was this written is the expected is the purpose words are used perspective in reader of this for this text? about the author and what was that help you this document and publisher?) happening at the document?)
-What are the determine the something that time?) author(s) trying authors' you can trust? to do?) purpose?)
+Speaker (what Occasion (When Audience (Who Purpose (What Tone (What Credible?
+(Is the do you know was this written is the expected is the purpose words are used perspective in about the author and publisher?) and what was happening at the reader of this document?) for this text?
+What are the that help you determine the this document something that , time?) , author(s) trying authors' you can trust? to do?) purpose?)
 Why or Why not?)
+11011)